microsoft/vscode-dev-containers/containers/bazel/README.md

 ## Using this definition with an existing folder

-While this definition works unmodified, you can set the Bazel verison by updating the `BAZEL_VERSION` argument in `devcontainer.json`.
+While this definition works unmodified, you can set the Bazel version by updating the `BAZEL_VERSION` argument in `devcontainer.json`.

 ```json
 "args": {